- Year: 2004

 - Edge: Reeded

-Notes: The info above is for the Silver proof version of this coin the Quarter.
+Notes: The stats listed in the details above are for the non silver proof version of this coin.
 The Texas state quarter was released in June 2004.
 The Texans wanted the Quarter to be super sized because everything is bigger in Texas but the mint refused to accommodate, as the coins would no longer fit in drink machines.
 All joking aside the coin has a massive picture of Texas on the reverse with a large star and the caption The Lone Star State.
 The coin was designed by Norman Nemeth All the state quarters have the words E Pluribus Unum on the reverse bottom middle.

-How much is a Silver Proof Texas Quarter worth?
+How much is a 2004 S Texas State Quarter Proof worth?

 This section is more of a layman's guide, for those new to collecting.

 In Average Circulated (AC) condition it's worth around 25 cents, one in certified mint state (MS+) condition could bring as much as $6 at auction.
 This price does not reference any standard coin grading scale.
 So when we say Average Circulated, we mean in a similar condition to other coins circulated in 2004, and mint state meaning it is certified MS+ by one of the top coin grading companies. *** [?].

 If you are a fan of coin roll hunting or just want to learn more about texas state quarters then search or scroll below to find the most valuable and rarest in this series.

 The most valuable Texas State Quarter's.
 Prices listed are for MS-65 certified.
 Visit the link to learn more about each coin.